Anchor, Shropshire: Geography

-Anchor lies only 400 metres away from the border with Wales.
+Anchor lies only 400 yards away from the border with Wales.
 The B4368 road runs through the hamlet on its way between the towns of Clun (in England) to Newtown (in Wales).
 The road reaches an elevation of 1276 ft, making it the highest classified road in Shropshire.
 The point at which the B4368 crosses over the Nant Rhuddwr (a small watercourse that runs along this part of the English-Welsh border; also known as the Rhuddwr Brook in English) into Wales is known as Anchor Bridge.
 Anchor is also the most westerly settlement in England on the English-Welsh border, with the most westerly point of the border being approximately 1+1/2 mi to the southwest.
 The tripoint of Shropshire, Montgomeryshire and Radnorshire is near this most westerly point, located at the confluence of the Nant Rhydyfedw and the Nant Rhuddwr.

 Anchor is on the western fringes of the Clun Forest and to the north and northwest lies the forestry plantation of Ceri Forest.
 The River Clun, which flows towards Newcastle-on-Clun and on to the River Teme near Leintwardine, has its source just south of the hamlet, between Anchor and Bettws Hill Wood, in the marshy area near the pub.
 The hamlet lies at a saddle point, at the head of the Clun valley on one side and also alongside the Rhuddwr valley on the other side.

 Anchor lies in the parish of Bettws-y-Crwyn and the Shropshire Council electoral division of Clun.